Andrew Beauchamp-Proctor: Post-war

 He was discharged from hospital in March 1919 and embarked on a four-month-long lecture tour of the US, before returning to England and qualifying as a seaplane pilot with a permanent commission as a flight lieutenant in the RAF.

 After his VC investiture at Buckingham Palace in November 1919 he was awarded a year's leave, and this enabled him finish his BSc degree in Engineering.

 Death

-Beauchamp-Proctor was killed on 21 June 1921 in a training accident flying a Sopwith Snipe, in preparation for an air show at the RAF Hendon.
+Beauchamp-Proctor was killed on 21 June 1921 in a training accident flying a Sopwith Snipe, in preparation for an air show at RAF Hendon.
 His aircraft went into a vicious spin after performing a slow loop, and he was killed in the ensuing crash.
 At least one observer remarked that the loss of control and subsequent crash of the aircraft could have been linked to Proctor's diminutive size.

-He was originally buried at Upavon, Wiltshire, but in August 1921 his body was returned to South Africa where he was given a state funeral.
+He was originally buried at Upavon, Wiltshire, but in August 1921 his body was returned to South Africa where he was given a state funeral and buried in Mafikeng Cemetery.

-There still exists confusion over Beauchamp-Proctor's given name.
-For decades he was listed as "Anthony" but more recent scholarship indicates "Andrew", which is the name on his tombstone, and on is VC citation.
+Sources disagree over Beauchamp-Proctor's given name.
+His London Gazette citations and his Commonwealth War Graves Commission record both give it as "Andrew", but he is referred to as "Anthony" in some other published sources, including as recently as 2019.